VPN Demand Surges Around the World

 Date: 10 March 2021

-The 109% increase in VPN demand compared to the seven days prior coincided with warnings of Covid-19 cases rising and a potential new lockdown.
-This came the day before Mahashivratri and the issue of new government safety guidelines for the annual Hindu festival.
+The 109% increase in VPN demand compared to the seven days prior coincided with warnings potential new social restrictions.

 Senegal